wduquette/joe/mdbook/src/introduction.md

 tree-walker implementation of the language implemented in Java.

-The Joe language and implementation derive from Lox in general and JLox in particular, though it is by no means a mere copy; I've changed and added syntax, refactored the implementation, etc., etc., as my needs (and whimsy) takes me.
-But the only reason any of that of is possible is because Mr. Nystrom designed and built a very nice little language and wrote what is possibly the best programming text I've ever read to describe how the trick is done.[^lunch]
+The Joe language and implementation derive from Lox in general and JLox in particular and retains Lox semantics at its core.
+I've subsequently changed and added syntax, refactored the implementation, etc., etc., as my needs (and whimsy) takes me.
+But the only reason any of that is possible, is because Mr. Nystrom designed and built a very nice little language and wrote what is possibly the best programming text I've ever read to describe how the trick is done.[^lunch]